Aeva/dream_machine/README.md

 ### Dependencies
-You will need python 3.6 or newer and clang installed on your system.
-These should alos be added to the PATH environment variable.
+Python 3.8 or newer is required, and should be present in your system PATH environment variable.

+Generating and building OpenGL programs requires clang to be installed and in PATH as well.

 To run tests, you will also need the python modules mypy and pytest, which can be installed via pip.

+### Installation
+`python setup.py develop --user`

 ### Usage
 Modify `example.data` to specify your program, and then run `build.bat`.
 This will